strangers-bd/strangers/open-surface/Basic Mathematics/Ratio, and Proportion/Ratio of Father and Son/README.md

   - The input ratio must be in the form of n1:n2
   - The output ratio must be in the form of n1:n2
   - Always print the absoulte value of the age of father and son
+  - Age must be in integer form :D

 - Test Cases